genezeiniss/kafka-course/README.md

 __targetPartition = Utils.abs(Utils.murmur2(record.key())) % numPartitions__  → this means that same key will go to the same partition, and
 adding partitions to a topic will completely alter the formula.

+# Delivery Semantic

+## At Most Once

+Offsets are committed as soon as the message batch is received.
+If the processing goes wrong, the message will be lost (it won't be read again).